hackforla/internship/.github/ISSUE_TEMPLATE/create-a-template-issue.md

 #### Customize the issue settings (located in right sidebar)
 Change the issue settings to ensure the issue is properly categorized and easy to manage.
 - [ ] Under Assignees, assign yourself.
-- [ ] Under Projects, choose gear, choose Repository, and choose TWE Project Management.
+- [ ] Under Projects, choose gear, choose Repository, and choose TWE: Project Board.
 - [ ] Add the milestone: Project Management
 - [ ] Add a feature label specific to what the template is related to, if available.
 If not clear what you should use, ask product.